saintmalik/saintmalik.me/content/posts/firstbug.md

 Because the user profile has an option to edit, add your bio, add some texts, so I wrote somethings, and I started with >< and I was like this is my fish, I have to catch and roast it.

-So I didn't even stress myself, I got the common payload which is "<script>alert(1)</script>", I inserted this payload into the bio box and I saved it and the bio box went blank.
+So I didn't even stress myself, I got the common payload which is the "scriptalert(1)/script", you know thats the most common payload anyway.
+I inserted this payload into the bio box and I saved it and the bio box went blank😳.

 Not that the payload isn't there but the website functionality made it looks like a white text, so immediately I refreshed the page and boom!!!.

-The stored XSS triggered, Damm I was so happy, you know that feeling when you get your first Stored XSS.
+The stored XSS triggered, Damm I was so happy, you know that feeling when you get your first bug😩😭😊✌️.

 But the anxiety in me made me report without thinking of some ways to make the bug more complex and dangerous, so I got a some $ and at least am happy because I got my first bug.